millette/rollodeqc-gh-user-streak/readme.md

 to put more emphasis on the present and less on history, they removed the popular commit streak count.
 This little more brings it back.

+## Known limitations
+We're only looking at the last 365 days.
+If you've been streaking for more than a year, congratulation!
+But you won't see the result here, sorry.

 ## Install
 ```
 $ npm install --save rollodeqc-gh-user-streak